Mary Size

 Mary A. Size, OBE (c.
-1882-1959) was an Irish penal reformer and officer in the English prison system in the early to mid-twentieth century, considered one of "the great reformers" of the prison system for women in England at this time.
+1882–1959) was an Irish penal reformer and officer in the English prison system in the early to mid-twentieth century, considered one of "the great reformers" of the prison system for women in England at this time.

 Early life

 Mary Size was born in 1882 or 1883 in the townland of Ratesh, Kilconly, near Tuam, County Galway and attended the local Tubberoe National School.
 She began her career as an English teacher at a local school in County Galway in the early 1900s, before immigrating to England.
+She became interested in how to help and support the more difficult students, which influenced her future career.

 Size would return to Galway during the holidays and test the children on what they had learned.
 After Size became Deputy Governor of Holloway Prison in 1927, she gave the children from her former school clothes made by the Holloway prisoners.

 Early career in the English prison service

-After moving to England in 1906 at the age of 23, Size became a prison warder and initially spent two months of probation work as an officer in Manchester Prison before moving to Aylesbury Prison to receive hospital work training "from the only fully-trained nurse in the [prison] service.
+After moving to England in 1906 at the age of 23, Size became a prison warder and initially spent two months of probation work as an officer in Manchester Prison.
+She later wrote in her memoir Prisons I Have Known (1957), of her surprise and concern that the women there were not given a cup of tea with their meagre breakfast.
+"My sympathy went out to the women.
+I wondered how they could exist without a cup of tea”.

+She then moved to Aylesbury Prison to receive hospital work training "from the only fully-trained nurse in the [prison] service.
 In 1912, Size was appointed school mistress to the Borstal school at Aylesbury Prison, where she had initial difficulties in establishing a system to adequately contain and care for these troubled girls, who numbered about fifty, at the school - in part due to her pupil's different social backgrounds, their physical and mental condition, and their previous education.
 While living in Aylesbury, Size was an active member of the local Roman Catholic community.

 Size later worked at Leeds Prison.
 Accommodation for female officers working in the English prison system in the early twentieth century was often an afterthought and this was no less true for Size's early work: her first room at Manchester Prison adjoined a prisoner's cell and after outside accommodation in Leeds ended, Size was found some space in a store cell at Leeds Prison.
 More generally, most prison staff accommodation (especially in female wings), were converted cells at the ends of corridors or landings, or rooms in the hospital.